(c) Copyright 2007 - 2015

 Of course the word "celebrate" applies only to MLK.
 It would be politically incorrect to celebrate the overthrow of a corrupt and ineffective monarch who nowadays is an icon of racial pride and resistance to U.S. imperialism.
 Her statue stands overlooking the Hawaii state capitol building.
 365 days a year Hawaiian activists stop by to place fresh flowers in her hand, around her neck, or at her feet; often accompanied by prayers.
 On important political occasions red-shirted Hawaiian sovereignty zealots stage mass marches (10,000-20,000 strong) from her tomb about two miles away to Iolani Palace (right behind her statue).

-First let's briefly review what happened 114 years ago that gives today's activists an excuse for saying she practiced non-violence.
+First let's briefly review what happened in 1893 that gives today's activists an excuse for saying she practiced non-violence.
 Then we'll review two other events showing that she did indeed participate in violence, and was nothing like Martin Luther King or Mahatma Gandhi.

 All factual information below about the events of 1893 (including comments about the Blount appointment and Blount Report) is documented in the Morgan Report.
 This was the 808-page report of the U.S. Senate Committee on Foreign Affairs in 1894, which is now easily available on the internet.
 The committee held hearings for two months, in open session, taking testimony under oath with cross-examination.